 Key Verse related to Christmas

 “For Christmas began in a humble, hay-filled box of splintered wood. . .
-And in the end, when He had ransomed our sins with His blood, the Lord of Christmas was laid down in a box of stone.
-How fitting that each Christmas season brightly wrapped boxes skirt the pine boughs of Christmas trees around the world.”
+And in the end, when He had ransomed our sins with His blood, the Lord of Christmas was laid down in a stone box.
+How fitting that each Christmas season, brightly wrapped boxes skirt the pine boughs of Christmas trees around the world.”

-Who first declared that the Nativity of Jesus is on December 25?
+Who first declared that the Nativity of Jesus was on December 25?